Aru1234rgb/ag-daemon/README.md

 Contributions to enhance the functionality or performance of the Draco Daemon are encouraged.
 Please submit pull requests for any enhancements.

 ## License
-(c) 2024 MJ and contributors.
+(c) 2024 Aru1234rgb and hopingboyz contributors.
 This software is licensed under the MIT License.

 ## Credits
 - **Developed by**: Aru1234rgb